Vagrant Story: Releases

 A demo disc of Vagrant Story was included in the packaging of Seiken Densetsu: Legend of Mana in Japan.
 During the Square Millennium Event held by Square in Tokyo, movies of Vagrant Story such as the opening sequence and the weapon crafting system were presented to onlookers.
 Matsuno said that a normal playthrough would take the player five to six hours to complete.

+In Japan, the game was released on February 10, 2000.
 In North America, Vagrant Story was released as part of Square's "Summer of Adventure" that lasted from May to September 2000.
 Vagrant Story was released with two discs; the first disc is the game itself, while the second disc is a demo disc released by Square to give the player a preview of seven titles.
 The seven titles include three interactive demos and four non-interactive demos; the former being Chocobo Racing, Front Mission 3 and Threads of Fate, and the latter Chrono Cross, SaGa Frontier 2, Chocobo's Dungeon 2 and Legend of Mana.
-Both discs were included in the North American release on May 15, 2000.
+Both discs were included in the North American release on May 16, 2000.
 Due to a ruling by the Quebec government that video game titles in Canada should be sold with both French and English-language instructions, Vagrant Storys release was delayed in Canada.
 In the European PAL release, the game did not feature the additional demo disc.